 This program works if you don’t get hung up on genre.
 There aren’t enough fiction writers among us to concentrate strictly on partnering with other fiction writers, or enough poets to concentrate strictly on poetry, etc. You must step out of your comfort zone and experience something new.

 The purpose of the accountability program is to help each of us become better at our craft – writing.
 Our Vice-President, Rex Griffin takes great care to book speakers with the instruction to stay focused on the craft of writing.
 Marion Grace, our treasurer, manages our funds and membership roster as only she can.
 Our Hospitality Coordinator, M. Carolyn Steele is the cheerful face of the NightWriters.
 And if you’ve been reading our monthly newsletter, you already know Cindy Rose creates exciting and informative newsletters as well as keep the lines of communication open within the club.

-2018 was a good year, and 2019 is going to be exciting.
+2018 was a good year guided by our club president Josh Danker-Dake.
+Taking up the banner for 2019, Josh will again lead us on another exciting journey.
 We’ve got good things in the works.
 But remember, this isn’t a one-pony show.
-Let’s get together and see what great heights we can scale together.
+Let’s get together and see what great heights we can scale.